raspberrypilearning/grow-a-dragonfly/en/step_2.md

 --- task ---

-If you like, you can select the very end of the Wings sound and then click 'Delete' to remove it:
+If you like, you can select the very end of the Wings sound, and then click 'Delete' to remove it:

 ![The end of the sound wave selected with the 'Delete' tool highlighted.](images/wings-shorter.png)